Cyras117/CSharp_Basics/README.md

-# CSharp_Basics
+# Calculator
-A project to using basics of CSharp language.
+## A small project using basic knowledge of C# language.
+- Data types
+- Conditionals
+- Loops